 Before a Court can grant a divorce, the following conditions must be met:

-- At the date of the institution of the proceedings, the spouses have lived apart from one another for a period of, or periods amounting to, at least four years during the previous five years
+- At the date of the institution of the proceedings, the spouses have lived apart from one another for a period of, or periods amounting to, at least two years during the previous three years

 - there must be no reasonable prospect of reconciliation and